Psychtoolbox-3/psychtoolbox-3.github.com/docs/Datapixx-EnableDoutButtonSchedules.md

 initiate 16 different schedules.
 Transitions on DIN0 will use the schedule
 buffer specified in the call to [SetDoutSchedule](SetDoutSchedule).
 Transitions on DIN1-DIN15 will
 automatically use higher address buffers at 4kB increments.
+Mode should be 0 for standard setup and 1 for MRI set-up.